 The project was conceived by world-renowned and Cranbrook-educated artist Sonya Clark as an interpretation of her Beaded Prayer exhibit, which has traveled the world for more than a decade.

-For this project, residents will be encouraged to create small memorial pouch (fits in the palm of the hand) using fabric from their loved ones or donated material.
-These fabric pouches will be gathered by the thousands to create a tapestry of memories to be displayed at Detroit’s TCF Center downtown.
+For this project, residents were encouraged to create small memorial pouches (fits in the palm of the hand) using fabric from their loved ones or donated material.
+These fabric pouches were gathered by the thousands to create a tapestry of memories and displayed at Detroit’s Huntington Place downtown.

-Throughout the summer of 2021, making stations will be set up at various community events, churches, day camps, shops and along the Dequindre Cut to give all residents across metro Detroit an opportunity to contribute to this collective memorial.
-The completed work will be unveiled on the City of Detroit’s official Covid Memorial Day - August 31st.
+Throughout the summer of 2021, making stations were set up at various community events, churches, day camps, shops and along the Dequindre Cut to give all residents across metro Detroit an opportunity to contribute to this collective memorial.
+The completed work was unveiled on the City of Detroit’s official Covid Memorial Day in Septemer of 2021.
 Funding for this project is made possible by the generous support of the Ford Fund, TCF Bank, the City of Detroit, the Detroit Riverfront Conservancy, and Cranbrook Art Museum.